-This course covers the basic functions of management and explains the nature of organization and organizational theories and types.
-It also explains the importance of effective communication within the organizational structure, develops and defines the techniques for directing and motivating employees, explains the effects of change on an organization, and develops techniques for coping with exchange effects.

-The application of business ethics in managerial decision-making is also explained and discussed.
+This course covers the basic functions of management and explains impact of organizational culture on the nature of the business environment.
+It also explains the importance of effective communication within the organizational structure, develops and defines the techniques for directing and motivating employees, explains the effects of change on an organization, and how to apply business ethics in managerial decision-making.